erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_analytics/README.md

 ### Short Description

 An algorithm that processes graph data structures, exploring relationships between vertices and edges.
+Solves problems like network analysis, path finding, and relationship mapping.
+Example: Finding the shortest route between cities on a road network.
+Works by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.

 **Key Characteristics:**
 - **Time Complexity**: Varies